xcollantes/learn-react/README.md

-# profett
 Google for stocks.

+Developmental seeker for optimal securities.